bankscrap/bankscrap/README.md

 - Web scraping on the bank's site.
 - Reverse engineering the bank's mobile app to use the same API the app uses.

-Bankscrap uses both methods depending on the bank.
+BankScrap uses both methods depending on the bank.

 ## Requirements